blueimp/Gallery/README.md

 </div>
 ```

-If you want to display the Gallery as inline carousel, add the CSS class **blueimp-gallery-carousel** to the Gallery container and remove the child element with the **close** class.
-To initialize the Gallery with visible controls, add the CSS class **blueimp-gallery-controls** to the Gallery container.
+To initialize the Gallery with visible controls, add the CSS class **blueimp-gallery-controls** to the Gallery widget.

-Add the following script resource to the bottom of the body of your webpage:
+Include the Gallery script at the bottom of the body of your webpage:

 ```html
 <script src="js/blueimp-gallery.min.js"></script>
 ```

-Create a list of links to image files, optionally with enclosed thumbnails, somewhere on your webpage:
+Create a list of links to image files, optionally with enclosed thumbnails and add them to the body of your webpage, before including the Gallery script:

 ```html
 <div id="links">